PRAYER AND FASTING

 “Sounds like your priest made out pretty good for himself with that accord,” First Sergeant Hayes said.

-“Father Moses did use me like a rented mule during Lent,” Izzy said with a laugh and a shrug.
+“Father Moses did use me like a rented mule during fast days,” Izzy said with a laugh and a shrug.
 “But I didn’t mind.
 Not so long as I got my four squares a day.”

 “I’m part Kunthian, you know.”